About De Calixtinus

 Dynamic programming requires a single measure to optimise and I started thinking of using "penance" as the name of the measure that I was optimising.
 Walking on the Camino, you want to minimise the penance you pay.
 (Or maximise, if you're that sort of pilgrim, but I haven't implemented that yet.)

-The base unit of penance is the distance you walk or cycle each day, with adjustments made for things like hill climbing and fitness levels.
+The base unit of penance is a kilometre of walking on flat ground at the start of the day.
+As the day and terrain wear on, adjustments are made for things like hill climbing, descents and fitness levels.
 If a day is particularly short or long, an additional amount of discomfort penance is added.
 After that, preferences in terms of the type of accommodation you want at the end of the day are expressed in terms of "I would walk an extra x kilometres to get to a better option nearby."
 Similarly, the services you want at day's end (eg a place to eat or lockers for your valuables) are expressed in terms of "I would walk an extra y kilometres to get this."
 All of this is added together to get the cost for the entire day, expressed in kilometres-equivalent of walking.

 Why De Calixtinus?